SC-100 Study Guide: Microsoft Cybersecurity Architect

 On the SC-100 exam, you should expect to see a large number of architectural diagrams and asked questions requiring you to interpret them and make recommendations.
 To be successful here, you must be aware of all the Azure and Microsoft 365 products by name and core functionality.

 Overall, I think Microsoft Worldwide Learning is doing a good job of gradually shaping these exams to reflect real-world Azure security best practice scenarios.
-The SC-100 exam is logically organized and focused solely on security and design using Microsoft 365 Defender, Microsoft Sentinel, Microsoft Defender for Cloud, Azure AD Identity Governance, and Azure Security in general.
+The SC-100 exam is logically organized and focused solely on security and design using Microsoft 365 Defender, Microsoft Sentinel, Microsoft Defender for Cloud, Microsoft Entra Identity Governance, and Azure Security in general.

-In summary, the exam indeed covers lots of different security topics across Azure, Azure AD, and Microsoft 365 services – but it does not go really deep.
-You just need to have a pretty good idea of which security technologies solve which types of problems.
+In summary, the exam indeed covers lots of different security topics across Azure, Microsoft Entra ID, and Microsoft 365 services – but it does not go deep.
+You need to have a pretty good idea of which security technologies solve which types of problems.

-Topics such as risk management, organizational requirements, security-related processes or active threat hunting (just to name a few) are mostly missing.
+Topics such as risk management, organizational requirements, security-related processes, or active threat hunting (to name a few) are mostly missing.
 I would recommend this exam for everyone who is working in the Azure and Microsoft 365 space.

 Schedule SC-100 Exam

-Updated – 07/04/2022, Microsoft launched the SC-100 exam in beta mode, if you would like to take the beta exam and receive the 80% discount* (first 300 people), use the code below when prompted for payment.
+Updated – 07/04/2022, Microsoft launched the SC-100 exam in beta mode; if you want to take the beta exam and receive the 80% discount* (first 300 people), use the code below when prompted for payment.
 This is not a private access code.
 The SC-100 exam is out of the Beta phase and is now generally available.
 The beta code below is NOT available anymore.

 SC100ARCH